miservers/miservers.github.io/docs/jboss-eap-7.md

+---
+title: Wildfly / JBoss EAP 7
+layout: home
+---

-These notes are based on Jboss EAP 7.4 and Wildfly 23 and 29
+⚠️ **These notes are based on Jboss EAP 7.4 and Wildfly 29**

 **Table Of Contents**
 1. [QuickStart](#1-quickstart)